2351Labs/the-ui/README.md

 ## Description:
 This repository contains the front end for a catalog, intended to centralize your services, libraries, code and any other data with useful features for discovery, getting help, and version history.
+# Key Features:
+-OAuth 2.0 for google and microsoft
+-RBAC
+-JWT tokens to secure backend endpoints
+-Schema validation for database
+-Pagination endpoint that accepts a wide variety of optional query parameters used to fetch and filter results from database.
+-State for catalog filter stored in browser url as query paramaters allowing for sharable links that store set filter -40+ custom react components
+-Deployed using Netlify, Render, and MongoDB Atlas -Responsive design that works well with any mobile screen size

 ## Deployed Application Link:
 https://scrollos.netlify.app